mlp1802/easy-tcp/README.md

 ###Description
-Library for easily creatign a TCP socket server that listen to JSON messages.
+Library for easily creating a TCP socket server that listen to JSON messages.
 Server and client included.

 ###Install